Waveland State Historic Site: Joseph Bryan

 Daniel Boone Bryan's son, Joseph, inherited Waveland and constructed the Big House of the plantation about 1844 to 1848.
-He had married Elizabeth, and they eventually had twelve children together.
+He had married Elizabeth Turner, and they eventually had twelve children together.
 Bryan decided to build a classic Greek Revival structure.
 Inspired by the work of Lexington architect John McMurtry, Bryan hired Washington Allen, a well-known Lexington contractor, to oversee the construction of his new home.

 It had a portico and spacious entry hall.
 The main doorway of the mansion is considered to be an exact replica of the doorway of the north entrance to the Erechtheion at the Acropolis in Athens, Greece.
 A porch was built on either side of the house, with views to surrounding country side.
 The rooms were constructed to be fourteen-feet-high on the first floor, making them cooler in summer.

 As did many planters, who essentially had to operate self-sufficient villages, Bryan had developed minor industries on his plantation.
 A gunsmith shop employed twenty-five men at one time; he manufactured saltpeter and gunpowder.
 Both a gristmill and paper mill (which also processed lumber) were operated on the plantation, as were a blacksmith shop, and a distillery.
 (Kentucky was known for its bourbon.)
 He was able to manage all of these successfully.

 Bryan also allowed space on the plantation for a Baptist church and a private female seminary.
 There was no public education in Kentucky until it was established during the Reconstruction era.

 As was typical of many large plantations with in-house industries, Bryan drew from his own products for construction of the house.
 The lumber was harvested and trimmed at Waveland, the wrought iron was made at his blacksmith, the bricks used in the buildings were made from clay gathered on the land, and fired in a kiln on site.
 Stones for the house's foundation and some decorative work were quarried and dressed at Tyrone on the Kentucky River and moved to Waveland.
 To reduce construction costs, Bryan had the stairway rail built from flat pieces of wood instead of rounded ones.
 His wife wanted expensive marble baseboards, but Bryan used cheaper stones and had them painted to look like marble.

 Joseph Bryan constructed his office with seven doors, each for a different part of his life.
 One door connected to the formal dining room, where he and guests would eat.
 One door led into the family parlor, where he could be with his children.